Texas Court Records

 Who Can See Sealed Criminal Records in Texas?

-While sealed criminal records are restricted from public view, certain entities and agencies can still access them.
+While sealed criminal records are restricted from public view, certain entities and agencies may still access them.
 A list of exceptions to non-disclosures in Texas is provided in the 2017 amendments to the Non-disclosure law.
 Some of these selected persons and organizations include:

-• Law enforcement agencies for the purpose of an ongoing criminal investigation
+- Law enforcement agencies for the purpose of an ongoing criminal investigation

-• Specific non-criminal justice state agencies responsible for licensing, certification, and regulation of certain professions
+- Specific non-criminal justice state agencies responsible for licensing, certification, and regulation of certain professions

-• Private entities responsible for hiring individuals for security-sensitive positions such as jobs directly involving minors may have access to sealed records
+- Private entities responsible for hiring individuals for security-sensitive positions such as jobs directly involving minors may have access to sealed records

-• Individuals with a proper court order authorizing access
+- Individuals with a proper court order authorizing access

-• Owners of the record
+- Owners of the record

 Although expunged records are completely erased, they may be resurrected in some cases.
 Note that some criminal records are sent to the Federal Bureau of Investigation by state agencies.
 If this occurs before a record is expunged, the information may still be accessible in some way.